 These after photos were taken only 2 months after surgery.

-Houston plastic surgeon James F. Boynton, MD performs a number of breast reductions each week.
+James F. Boynton, MD, our Houston plastic surgeon, performs a number of breast reductions each week.
 These can range from the extremely large (gigantomastia) patient, to women that may just need a lift without much tissue being removed.
-Following a consultation in which he will listen to your aesthetic goals and evaluate your specific needs, Dr. Boynton can custom-tailor a breast reduction treatment plan to achieve a more desireable breast size, contour, and position with natural-looking results.
+Following a consultation in which he will listen to your aesthetic goals and evaluate your specific needs, Dr. Boynton can custom-tailor a breast reduction treatment plan to achieve a more desirable breast size, contour, and position with natural-looking results.